 I slowly looked over at him, raising my eyebrows.

 “There has to be a readout,” I said.

 “Ok,” I said, nodding, though I didn’t know why.
 “Ok.
 Get Control on the li-”

-“There’s more,” he said.
-The way he said it gave my stomach a jerk, like a lump of ice had just been dropped in my small intestine.
+“There’s more,” he said, and the tone of his voice made my stomach jerk, like a lump of ice had just been dropped in my small intestine.

-I turned to Hektor, and I guess my face mirrored his, because all he did was look back at me and nod.
+I turned to Hektor, and I guess my face mirrored his then, because all he did was look back at me and nod.